 Status as of Dec.
 5, 2008.
 After several quenches the magnet reached a quench limit of about 13500 amperes at 4.2K.
-This is quite a bit higher than the required ~9.5 kA during operation on a long string HCC, but the field is lower in this 4 coil configuration.
+This is quite a bit higher than the required \sim 9.5 kA during operation on a long string HCC, but the field is lower in this 4 coil configuration.
 We have not done all the analysis, the forces are different on this magnet configuration but the magnitude is comparable to the likely MANX operation.
 So we are quite pleased with the results.
 The test is very successful: good news for the Muons Inc/Fermilab collaboration!

-Appendix C. Application of HCC to Produce Intense stopping Muon Beams for the Mu2e Experiment
+Appendix C: Application of an HCC to Produce Intense Stopping Muon Beams for the Mu2e Experiment

-Muons, Inc. and Fermilab have received a Phase I SBIR grant to study the use of cooling techniques to develop effective muon stopping beams.
-In the proposal for this grant a preliminary study indicated that a MANX-like HCC channel could increase the flux of stopping muons in the Mu2e experiment, essentially by shifting the higher flux region of the muon production spectrum downward to lower momentum.
+Muons, Inc. and Fermilab have received Phase I and Phase II SBIR grants to study the use of cooling techniques to develop effective stopping muon beams.
+In the first proposal a preliminary study indicated that a MANX-like HCC channel could increase the flux of stopping muons in the Mu2e experiment, essentially by shifting the higher flux region of the muon production spectrum downward to lower momentum.
 Simultaneous momentum cooling is required when the energy is degraded to compensate for the natural momentum heating that is a consequence of the unfavorable slope of the dE/dx as a function of momentum curve.
-A paper describing this study was reported at EPAC08 [6].
+This study was reported at EPAC08 [6].

-The Phase II grant will be to develop the concept described above and to study mitigation approaches to suppress backgrounds for rare event searches.
-In the Phase II proposal we expect to be able to push the idea of beam cooling for better stopping beams further, where more beam cooling using RF regeneration in the cooling channel can produce even brighter stopping beams.
+Phase II of this project was approved to develop the concept described above and to study mitigation approaches to suppress backgrounds for rare event searches.
+In Phase II of this proposal we expect to be able to push the idea of beam cooling for better stopping beams further, where more beam cooling using RF regeneration in the cooling channel can produce even brighter stopping beams.
 Such a cooling channel would be a natural step to the cooling channels needed for a muon collider or high-energy neutrino factory.

-The scheme as described in reference 22 consists of a "dipole and wedge" following a production target, in which the combination of momentum dispersion and varying energy loss in the wedge produces an approximately monoenergetic beam of pions and muons, as indicated in Figure 31.
+A scheme described in the Phase II proposal consists of a "dipole and wedge" following a production target, in which the combination of momentum dispersion and varying energy loss in a wedge produces an approximately monoenergetic beam of pions and muons, as indicated in Figure 31.
 This beam enters a HCC, in which more of the pions decay and the muons are cooled to produce a high intensity muon beam.
-As the end result is to be a stopped muon beam, no RF is present to restore the lost energy.
+As the end result is to be a stopped muon beam, no RF is needed to restore the lost energy.